pedro048/Web-Development/README.md

+# Web development Portfolio

 I am Pedro Victor, a Computer Engineer 👨‍💻  from Brazil🇧🇷 ! welcome for all of you o/

-This repository is in charge of display my web development projects and it is also respon sable to represent my progress as a full stack web developer student.
+This repository is in charge of display my web development projects and it is also responsable to represent my progress as a full stack web developer student.
 So, in the images below you can find some of the projects that I already made.

 ## Dicee Challenge - HTML, CSS, JavaScript (DOM):